| FORM IS THE LANGUAGE OF TIMEDrawings by Robert Horvitz |

 Marks made earlier co-exist on paper with the marks made later.

-I quit insisting on visible chronologies and started exploring how time settles into space.
+quit insisting on visible chronologies and started exploring how time settles

 or symmetry derived from the shape of the paper,